 As you can see, you’ll need to provide considerably more information for step two of the process.
-Once you do, you’ll be able to see customized offers from trusted lenders, all of which are pre-approved.
+Once you do, you’ll be able to see customized offers from trusted lenders.

 Because Fiona’s lending partners — not Fiona itself — set the terms for the available loans, it’s practically impossible to judge the marketplace on flexibility.

 However, in general, its lending partners are trusted names known for offering flexible loan terms.
 Of course, before agreeing to any loan terms, you’ll need to compare offers and read the fine print to make sure the loan you choose is in your best interest.